Auditing your organisational digital proficiency

 If your board is a bit risk-averse on the subject of digital development; or if you’re the digital expert in the organisation needing to influence your SMT/board, then AmbITion’s How To… Help Your Board and SMT Get Digital will be useful.

-You might want to additionally audit your digital technology, your digital assets to see where digital technologies play a part/are business critical.
+You might want to additionally audit your digital technology, and your digital assets to see where digital technologies play a part/are business critical.
 You might also want to gauge where your customers and stakeholders are at digitally, to see how they respond to your current digital set-up, and what they would like to see by auditing your digital engagement.
 In relation to your users, you might also like to consider auditing your Value Proposition and your Business Model.